Skip to main content

 • High Dose Trivalent Flu Vaccine – recommended for any individual 65 years old and older.

 • New this year: individuals who have had a solid organ transplant may receive a High Dose Flu Vaccine.
 Please contact the immunization department directly or schedule through MyChart.
-High dose vaccine will only be given to those over age 65 at the flu clinics.
+High-dose vaccine will only be given to those over age 65 at the flu clinics.

 COVID Vaccines